gosystemsgmbh/RI_Framework/README.md

 Each [Release](#releases) contains an API documentation which describes the assemblies, namespaces, types, and members of the various functions.

-See [Documentation](DOCUMENTATION.md) for more details about the project.
+See [Documentation](DOCUMENTATION.md) for more details about the project and code.

 ## Contribution & Issues